Let me thank you once again for your precise and professional service.

-Where you have audio tapes, CDs, sound files (e.g. mp3 files), VHS video or DVDs containing speech in a foreign language, we can transcribe this for you.
+Where you have audio tapes, CDs, sound files (e.g. mp3 files), VHS video, DVDs or video files (e.g. mp4 files) containing speech in a foreign language, we can transcribe this for you.

 Transcriptions can take three different forms: